Advocacy & Litigation

 - Seattle, Washington: sued the City for placing a mandate on the level of health care large hotels must provide to employees.
 ERIC and the City have agreed to a temporary non-enforcement of the Initiative which is still in effect.

 - Oregon: successfully sued the Oregon State Retirement Board over its employer reporting mandate.
-As a result, ERIC members are exempt from the OregonSaves reporting requirement
+As a result, ERIC member companies are exempt from the OregonSaves reporting requirement

 - Texas: actively lobbied for telehealth in state and filed an amicus brief with the U.S. Court of Appeals for the Fifth Circuit in Teladoc, Inc. et al v.
 Texas Medical Board et al supporting the use of telemedicine.
 Governor Greg Abbott signed the telehealth bill into law in May 2017